GENERAL English

 Advanced ESL G and Intensive Speak-out 5 further develop students’ ability to listen, speak, read and write fluently and coherently using standard American English and advanced grammatical forms and structures.

 These courses are to expand student’s ability to analyze and synthesize text; to increase students’ ability to apply knowledge of advanced grammatical forms and structures to understand texts of different genres and to produce coherent written text.
-These course are also to expand students’ ability to comprehend to authentic conversations and short lectures and further develop learners’ confidence and fluency; increase students’ ability to apply knowledge of advanced grammatical forms and structures when speaking with improved pronunciation.
+These courses are also to expand students’ ability to comprehend authentic conversations and short lectures and further develop learners’ confidence and fluency; increase students’ ability to apply knowledge of advanced grammatical forms and structures when speaking with improved pronunciation.

 Course Hours